LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

 .. method:: CURLOPT_PROXY()

    Used with :meth:`curl->set(key, value)`.
-Sets the HTTP proxy to use for the current curl object’s request.
+Sets the HTTP proxy to use for the current curl object's request.
 This value should be passed as a string.

 .. method:: CURLOPT_PROXYPORT()